 Apartments have floor-to-ceiling windows and space-expanding bay windows.
 Eugenie Terrace tower units do not have the high ceilings that you’ll find in newer apartment buildings.

 Room sizes are typically larger than newer apartments.
 A number of units have been upgraded with open plan kitchens that feature granite counter tops and stainless steel appliance packages with dishwashers and built-in microwaves.
 The units do not have in-unit washer / dryers.

 Two-bedroom plans have the split-bedroom layout that’s preferred by roommates and home office workers.
 The apartments have carpeted living and bedroom areas.
 All have good closet space.

 Views.
-Almost all of the apartments at Eugenie Terrace have good views, and many have great views.
+Most of the apartments at Eugenie Terrace have great views.